NVentimiglia/Foundation-Light/ObjectEvents.md

 A object-specific message broker for relaying events routed by the message type.
 This is a drop-in replacement for GameObject.SendMessage

-This implementation makes use of static generics.
-This alows us to not use reflection.
-At compile time a new class for each use by the compiler.
-On IOS and other older AOT platforms this can cause error of 'not enough trampolines', which can be fixed by config setting.

 ## Use

 `````